+11.4.1.1.
 Horizontal Convergence/Divergence

 If external forcings cause air near the ground to converge horizontally, then air molecules accumulate.
-As density ρ increases according to eq.
+As density $\rho$ increases according to eq.
 (10.60), the ideal gas law tells us that p' will also become positive (Fig. 11.16a).
+Non-zero p' implies that a pressure gradient exists, which will drive winds.